 We already know that most brands leverage 2 or more social media platforms, the latest stat indicating way back in 2015 that this was the case for 91% of brands.
-One can only imagine that 91% is probably the number today for managing 3 or more social media profiles – Facebook, Instagram, Twitter, and more brands investing in TikTok and Pinterest as well.
+One can only imagine that 91% is probably the number today for managing 3 or more social media profiles, from Facebook, Instagram, Twitter, and more brands, and with higher numbers of brands investing in TikTok and Pinterest, as well.

-As you can imagine, the more channels you manage, the more complexity in managing them and in gleaning insight as to what you need to do to improve.
-That’s where using a robust social media dashboard can help us.
+As you can imagine, the more channels you manage, the more complex managing them becomes, including the valuable insights needed to evaluate your social posts and their level of success.
+That’s where using a robust social media dashboard can help businesses and brands reach their social media goals.

 What is a Social Media Dashboard

 I have done my best to place each social media dashboard into one of several categories that separate them.
 Some dashboards have more features or network integrations than others, so pick what you need.
-For instance, if you are already happy with your social media management tool, perhaps you only need to invest in a social media dashboard that has a strong social media analytics feature.
+For instance, if you are already happy with your social media management tools, perhaps you only need to invest in a social media dashboard that has a strong social media analytics feature.
+Different social media marketers require different key features, so make sure you use the tools that fit your needs.

 Keep reading to discover what social media tools are waiting for you!